TejElMolk/Data-Analyst-Portfolio/README.md

 - Power BI: interactive dashboards and visual exploration

 **Result:**
-Netflix focuses on movies (~70%) but maintains TV shows for binge-watching.
-Drama, Comedy, Documentary are most prevalent.
-Production concentrated in US, India, UK, with global presence in 120 countries.
-Seasonal and regional trends inform localized strategies.
+Analysis revealed that Netflix primarily focuses on movies (~70%) while maintaining TV shows for binge-watching.
+Drama, Comedy, and Documentary are the most common genres.
+Content production is concentrated in the US, India, and UK, but Netflix maintains a global presence in 120 countries.
+Seasonal and regional trends highlight opportunities for localized content strategies and strategic content expansion.

 [See full project](Projects/Netflix/)